Austin police reveal timeline of package explosions, warn residents to be 'aware' of suspicious boxes

 Police are on high alert in Austin, Texas, after a string of package deliveries have left at least two people dead and several others injured after explosions rocked their homes.

-The first explosion occurred on March 2, killing 39-year-old Anthony Stephan House after a “device” exploded on the front porch of his Austin home.
-The blast was initially investigated as a suspicious death, but is now being viewed as a homicide.
+The first explosion unfolded on March 2, killing 39-year-old Anthony Stephan House after a “device” exploded on the front porch of his Austin home.
+The blast was investigated initially as a suspicious death, and later as a homicide.

 Ten days later, a similar incident was reported just 12 miles from House’s home.
 A 17-year-old, identified as Draylen Mason, was killed and his mother was injured after a package exploded inside their home.